Music: Conducting (M.A.)

 |Instrumental Music Methods|

-Concentration and Supportive Courses are required; other electives are possible.
+Concentration and Supportive Courses are required; other electives are possible with the approval of the department.